POOL PROBLEM SOLVER

 Remove old, failed mastic and install new UV-resistant sealant to stop future water infiltration.

-Why this matters: The most critical step for permanent repair
+Why this matters: The key step for a durable repair when the joint is part of the problem

 4